Galapagos Sea Lion

 Although there is a healthy population on the archipelago, Galápagos Sea Lion population can be decimated by extreme El Nino events

-Highlights where the Galapagos Sea Lion can be seen
+Spots where the Galapagos Sea Lion can be observed

 Albany Rock is a small crescent-shaped outcrop just off the northwest coast of Santiago Island.